alrico88/photon-geocoder/README.md

 A simple wrapper for Photon API by [komoot](https://www.komoot.de/).
 Search for a place or perform a reverse lookup.

+This is an unofficial client, not affiliated with komoot in any way.

 ## Installation

 Using npm: